-The annual fixed compensation is a fixed remuneration paid in cash on a monthly basis.
+The annual fixed compensation is paid in cash on a monthly basis.
 It reflects the scope and responsibilities of the role, the skills required to perform the role and the profile of the jobholder in terms of experience and capabilities.